Behind the Green Door: the Sequel

 Behind the Green Door: the Sequel is a 1986 American pornographic film and the sequel to Behind the Green Door.
 It was produced by the Mitchell brothers and starred Missy Manners.
 It had a "safe sex" theme as a response to the AIDS crisis.
 Hence, all sexual contact between performers featured the use of condoms, dental dams and medical exam gloves.

+Plot

+At a 1980s safe sex themed sex club in San Francisco, Gloria, a beautiful young woman, experiences several safe sexual adventures.